Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 Four physical CGS units are used in this code: a_unit= 1.00d-08 cm, t_unit= 1.00d-15 sec, electron mass m_unit= 0.9110d-27 g and its charge e_unit= 4.8032d-10 esu.
 The mass of hydrogen, for example, is 1.6726d-24 g.
 One needs files in the simulation: 1) @cnt3-3p8Ca.f03: Molecular dynamics simulation code, 2) param_em3p8_Ca.h: Common parameters of this simulation, 3) Cntemp_config.STARTC: figure parameters, 4) p_config_ss.xyz_D150 and P135: 4) Pellet electrons, H, C and Au ions.
 The program is written in Fortran 2003 and MPI version 3 for parallelization.

 A simulation of the nanotube accelerator is set up by putting pellets of H, C and Au atoms and associated electrons at null velocity.
 Electromagnetic monochromatic waves at the wavelength 800 nm are travelling from the negative direction toward the origin and then go out to the positive direction.
 The pellets at the origin are irradiated by these waves and are ejected to ion perpenducular and electron parallel directions toward an open space.
-The final energies are around 30-40 MeV in 20-40 fs, which is shown by animation movies at my homepage.
+The final energies for laser intensity 10^22 W/cm^2 are around 30-40 MeV in 20-40 fs, which is shown by animation movies at my homepage.
 It is discussed in the latter half of CPC paper (2019).

 References: